trackle-iot/liblightmodbus/README.md

 [More build results...](https://github.com/Jacajack/liblightmodbus/wiki/Build-results-history)
 <br>[Library on launchpad...](https://launchpad.net/liblightmodbus)

-`liblightmodbus` is a very lightweight Modbus RTU library, that can run on every little-endian machine.
-It is developed with thought of embedded targets and personal computers as well.
+`liblightmodbus` is a very lightweight, platform-independent Modbus RTU library.
+It is developed mainly with thought of embedded targets, but it is meant for personal computers as well.

 ## Features
 - Minimal resources usage
-- Lightweight and easy to use
+- Relatively easy to use
 - Supports all basic Modbus functions
 - Library can be installed as a `deb` package on computer
 - You can pick modules, that you want to be built